 What is revenue operations?

-RevOps is “a way to align sales, marketing, and customer success to drive full accountability across the entire customer journey,” according to people.ai.
+RevOps is a method of aligning your sales, marketing, and customer success teams to drive full accountability across the entire customer journey.

 It’s easiest to imagine RevOps as a team or director with a bird’s-eye view of how these different departments interact with one another, share and use data, and most importantly, affect the entire customer lifecycle.